-- Open AVG User Interface click to open the AVG User Interface - Scans click to open the context menu of - Firewall click to open the context menu of Firewall settings options where you can edit the major parameters: Firewall status (Firewall enabled/Firewall disabled/Emergency mode), gaming mode switchingand Firewall profiles - Running scans this item is displays only in case a scan is currently running on your computer.
+- Open AVG User Interface click to open the AVG User Interface - Scans click to open the context menu of - Firewall click to open the context menu of Firewall settings options where you can edit the major parameters: Firewall status (Firewall enabled/Firewall disabled/Emergency mode), gaming mode switchingand Firewall profiles - Run PC Analyzer click to launch the PC Analyzer component - Running scans this item is displays only in case a scan is currently running on your computer.
 For this scan you can then set its priority, alternatively stop or pause the running scan.
 Further, the following actions are accessible: Set priority for all scans, Pause all scans or Stop all scans. - Update now launches an immediate update - Help opens the help file on the start page